 Unless an exception is noted, course numbering typically follows standard guidelines.
 Courses numbered 10000 are general education and introductory courses.
 Courses numbered 20000 are intermediate, advanced, or upper-level courses that are open only to undergraduates.
 Courses numbered 30000 and above are graduate courses that are available only to undergraduate students who obtain the consent of the instructor.
 Undergraduates registered for 30000-level courses will be held to graduate-level requirements.
-When a course is cross listed between the College (10000- to 20000-level courses) and graduate divisions or professional schools (courses numbered 30000 and above), College students may only register for the undergraduate number.
+With the exception of BUSN courses, when a course is cross listed between the College (10000- to 20000-level courses) and graduate divisions or professional schools (courses numbered 30000 and above), College students may only register for the undergraduate number.
 Higher-numbered courses within each of these categories do not indicate increasing levels of difficulty.

 In some departments, students with advanced standing and consent of instructor may register for higher-level courses.
 Except for language instruction courses, these courses are not listed in this catalog; students should contact individual departments for further information.

 A number shown, for example, as 211xx, indicates that it is a course within the series 21100 through 21199; any information that describes 211xx applies to the entire range of courses available within the series.

 A narrative description follows the course number and title.
 Unless otherwise designated, courses are taught on campus.

 "L" at the end of the course description indicates that the course has a laboratory requirement.
 Courses with laboratories do not yield extra credit.

 A student receives 100 units of course credit for most undergraduate courses.
 The appropriate unit value is listed next to the course title in the catalog and in the course details at Class Search.